JLF FIRM ARTICLES AND NEWS

 - Call 9-1-1 to send appropriate first responders to the scene.
 If you are unconscious or physically incapacitated by the accident, then the responsibility to call them falls on the person at fault for the accident.

 - Obtain license plates, VINs, police reports, insurance info, and all relevant contact information from all parties if possible, including secondhand witnesses.
-If you weren’t able to speak to the responding officer, you can usually retroactively request a copy of your report from the department.
+If you couldn’t speak to the responding officer, you can usually retroactively request a copy of your report from the department.

 - If possible, take written notes, video, and photographic documentation of the accident scene.